 What MetaTrader 5 is able to offer

 Metatrader 5 was developed to be a replacement for MT4, but in the beginning, it wasn’t received as well as expected by many Forex brokers.
-Even now, it is still offered alongside MT4, rather than as a standalone platform.
-Which means it’s left up to clients to decide which one they want to use.
+Even now, it is still offered alongside MT4 rather than as a standalone platform, which means it’s left up to clients to decide which one they want to use.
 And it still tends to be MT4 they plump for.

-As well as a good choice of execution there are also three different types of order to choose from.
-A market order that is executed as soon as it’s placed.
-A pending order that will be placed as soon as the market meets certain preset conditions.
-And stop orders that are the type of order to place when a trader wants to minimize losses and take profit.
+As well as a good choice of execution there are also three different types of order to choose from: a market order that is executed as soon as it’s placed; a pending order that will be placed as soon as the market meets certain preset conditions; and a stop order which is the type of order to place when a trader wants to minimise losses and take profit.

-If you are already au fait with the ins and outs of MT4 and are worried about trying something different, don’t be.
-MT5 is new, but in essence, it is very similar to MT4.
+If you are already au fait with the ins and outs of MT4, and are worried about trying something different, don’t be.
+MT5 is new, but in essence it is very similar to MT4.

 Which is better?
 MT4 or MT5?

 There really is not much difference, and it all comes down to a trader’s personal preference.
 The new features and extras aren’t going to be everyone’s cup of tea, but there are always going to be traders looking for something different.
 There’s no denying that MT4 is very user-friendly, and in the beginning, this may be just what you’re looking for.
 But as you gain more experience you might want to consider something with lots of new features and more options than you could ever possibly need.